AlessandroB-96/AlessandroB-96/README.md

 - 👋 Hi, I’m @Alessandro
 - 👀 I’m interested in in the world of programming, informatics and technology
-- 🌱 I’m currently learning to code web applications (M.E.R.N), Javascript and MongoDB and i'm studying Bioinformatics at the university of Verona, Italy
+- 🌱 I’m currently learning to code web applications (M.E.R.N), Spring, Angular, Javascript, MongoDB, MySQL and i'm studying Bioinformatics at the university of Verona, Italy
 - 📫 How to reach me: Linkedin - https://www.linkedin.com/in/alessandrobrun/

 <!---